 Justice for Floridians?

 It is reported that Walgreens and CVS are the two largest distributors of opioids in Florida, and both companies have been repeatedly involved in illegal opioid activity throughout the years.
 In the past, both companies have been allowed to pay a fee as their penance, for Walgreens it was a total of $80 million to resolve allegations for ordering approximately ten times more opioids than the average for the state.
-This, in addition to admitting inferior record keeping methods in tracking opioid prescriptions.
+This, in addition to admitting inferior record-keeping methods in tracking opioid prescriptions.

 Similarly, CVS has also paid millions on more than one occasion when being accused of falsifying opioid prescriptions in their pharmacies.
 However, the company has denied the current allegations and, along with Walgreens and other opioid distributors and manufacturers, will likely stand trial later in 2019.

-The Future of Opioid Oversight
+The future of the Opioid Crisis

 As opioid use continues to increase and companies consistently dodge legal actions by paying large sums of money, the issue continues to be a problem.
 All around the country, governments are cracking down on opioid prescriptions and have begun to rethink the way that opioids are distributed in pharmacies.